NovellusDx

 Christiana Care’s Gene Editing Institute

-NovellusDx, of Israel (Fore Biotherapeutics), and Christiana Care’s Gene Editing Institute, of Delaware, were awarded a BIRD grant to identify the genetic mechanism responsible for many types of cancer progression.
+NovellusDx, of Israel, and Christiana Care’s Gene Editing Institute, of Delaware, were awarded BIRD funding in 2016 to identify the genetic mechanism responsible for many types of cancer progression.
+The joint project integrated a pioneering new gene-editing technique developed by the Christiana Care Gene Editing Institute into NevellusDX’s cancer diagnostic process and led NovellusDx to identify a specific drug as a candidate to treat various types of cancer.

 The NovellusDx technology uses computer algorithms and live cells to probe the genetic mutations in the tumor of a cancer patient.
 The technology identifies the “driver mutations” which are involved in the cancer’s progression.
 The technology can also screen a series of cancer drugs to determine which treatments are likely to be most effective at shutting down these particular driver mutations.